apache/sdap-nexus/docs/build.rst

   mkdir -p ${NEXUS_DIR}
   mkdir -p ${INGESTER_DIR}

-We should also set a variable for a consistent tag across all images.
+We should also set variables for a consistent tag across all images.
+These should be consistent with the release versions we plan to build.

 .. code-block:: bash

+  export NEXUS_VERSION=1.0.0
-  export VERSION=1.0.0
+  export INGESTER_VERSION=1.0.0

 To build the necessary images, we will need to first download the latest releases for SDAP NEXUS and SDAP Ingester ((URL)).
 We will not need to download the SDAP Nexusproto release directly.